Berichte 2020

 Current Notes from Namibia 16 May 2020

-Pastor Absalom /Keib and his wife Bianca live in Omaruru, about 3 hours northwest of Windkoek.
+Pastor Absalom/Keib and his wife Bianca live in Omaruru, about three hours northwest of Windhoek.
 He is the pastor of the Evangelical Lutheran Church there.
-There are many needy people living in his congregation who are now in great distress due to the strict lockdown imposed by the Namibian government.
-All casual workers and street vendors no longer have any income.
-He and his wife organize a regular soup kitchen there for children and young people who depend on a regular meal.
-I have had occasional contact with the congregation during my travels in recent years and the Namibia Support Association has helped the soup kitchen sporadically.
+His congregation is home to many needy people who are now in dire straits due to the Namibian government's strict lockdown.
+All casual workers and street vendors now have no income.
+He and his wife organize a regular soup kitchen there for children and young people who depend on regular meals.
+I have had occasional contact with the congregation during my travels over the past few years, and the Namibia Support Association has sporadically assisted the soup kitchen.

-In addition to the food packages, a woman from the community has agreed to make 100 washable face masks for €1 each, in order to generate a small income.
-As of this week, face masks have also been compulsory in Namibia.
+In addition to the food packages, a woman from the community has agreed to make 100 washable face masks for €1 each, thus generating a small income.
+As of this week, face masks have also been mandatory in Namibia.

 Namibia relaxes the exit restrictionsrestriction